Bilal-Ahmad-5/Jarvis-AI-Assistant/README.md

 Chat with the AI using text input

-Perform summarization, text classification, and web searches Listen to responses with text-to-speech
+-Perform summarization, text classification, and web searches -Listen to responses with text-to-speech

 Voice Assistant 🎤

-Interact with Jarvis using voice commands
+- Interact with Jarvis using voice commands
-Open websites with voice prompts
+- Open websites with voice prompts
-Send emails and perform system tasks
+- Send emails and perform system tasks
+-
 Email Sender ✉️

-Generate professional emails with AI
+- Generate professional emails with AI
-Send to multiple recipients
+- Send to multiple recipients
-Add attachments to your messages
+- Add attachments to your messages

 Project Structure 📁